Create a child-friendly felt nativity set that grows with your family. Free printable patterns for an interactive Christmas tradition!

 - Create a larger outdoor nativity scene using these patterns

-- Add Velcro backing for better grip
+- Add Velcro backing to heavier, more layered figures for better grip

 - Make multiple sets for Sunday school classes